ColleagueRiley/RGFW/README.md

 # Documentation

-There is a lot of in-header-documentation, but more doucmentation can be found [here](https://RSGL.github.io/RGFW)
+There is a lot of in-header-documentation, but more documentation can be found [here](https://RSGL.github.io/RGFW)

 If you wish to build the documentation your self, there is also an Doxygen file attached.